evandrojr/layback/README.md

     $ crawl4subs "folder-with-movies" pob eng por

 for example.

+In case you are a polyglot you can pass as many languages as you like as parameters.
+The first language available for the movie will be set as the default language for the movie.

 Default languages are: eng por spa ger on this sequence of priority.
 [Sub language ISO 639-2](https://github.com/byroot/ruby-osdb/blob/master/lib/osdb/language.rb) code like pob (Brazilian Portuguese), fre or eng.